Stealth-Robotics/2022-Stealth-FTC/README.md

     - The Command model has decent overlap with modern game programming (e.g., Unity) which will be a good analogy for some.
 - Monorepo
-    - All team projects are in the same repo, and under the same Andriod Studio project.
+    - All team projects are in the same repo, and under the same Android Studio project.
     - Each team edits its own code and commits/pulls as usual.
     - All laptops are setup the same way; it doesn't matter which laptop a team uses night-to-night.
     - *NOTE*: after chatting with Kevin Frei about his experience with this, it appears it might be